 In internet slang, this process is often called ‘geo-spoofing’, but it’s very straightforward.
 We’ll show you the easiest way how to change location with a VPN.

 The best VPN in the world right now is ExpressVPN (opens in new tab)

 Of the hundreds of VPNs that we have reviewed, ExpressVPN tops the lot.
-Its pure speed and watertight strength are a great start, and then there's the sheer amount of global servers it has and adaptability to tons of devices and streaming boxes.
+Its pure speed and watertight security are a great start, and then there's the sheer amount of global servers it has and adaptability to tons of devices and streaming boxes.

-It also comes with a 30-day money back guarantee and if you use the following link, you can claim 3 months FREE and a year of unlimited secure cloud storage from Backblaze with an annual plan.
+It also comes with a 30-day money back guarantee and if you use the following link, you can claim 3 months FREE and a year of unlimited secure cloud backup from Backblaze with an annual plan.

-How to change location on phone, laptop and more
+How to change location on phone, laptop, and more

 Believe it or not, this is actually the easy bit.
-Simply scroll below and follow the easy steps to change location with a VPN:
+Simply scroll below and follow the easy steps to change location with a VPN - in this case, ExpressVPN:

 - Pick the country you want your computer to change location and click the appropriate button

-- That’s it – it may take a few seconds, but your chosen VPN’s servers will do the grunt work for you and give you a new IP address.
+- That’s it – it may take a few seconds, but your chosen VPN’s servers will do the grunt work for you and give you a new IP address

 The steps above are based on a macOS computer, but you'll be able to follow a similar process on other desktop operating systems and will also find VPN apps available for Android and iOS mobile devices.
 The very best software will make this nice and easy for you, that's why we like providers such as ExpressVPN and NordVPN so much.